GeorgiaData/salesforce/README.md

 # Salesforce

-Upcoming Jan 2021: Add Stay-in-Touch emails: [Contact Update Request by Acuerdo](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3000000B4QhlEAF)
+Upcoming Jan 2021: Add Stay-in-Touch emails: Use [Contact Update Request](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3000000B4QhlEAF) by Acuerdo

 Beforehand, send a message from Mailchimp or Outlook to catch bouncebacks.
 Inform recipents that email will arrive for updating their company profile.
 Include: Contact us if this update email should go to a different recipient.